Berlin Travel Guide

 Berlin is littered with bars and nightclubs, but most of them can not be seen from the street as they are usually found underground.
 The city has a huge underground club culture that can be experienced on any day of the week.
 The Matrix is one of the most well known places in the East side of Berlin, but if that doesnt take your fancy there are plenty within walking distance from here.

-Wanting to travel to Prague for a holiday experience?
+Wanting to travel to Berlin for a holiday experience?
 Why not try our travel planner service.

 A personalised service for you that actually cares about your experience, as a traveller and a person.
 We don’t want to simply cut and paste an itinerary from a database and quote you a price, like so many out there!
 Here at Euro Tripping Travel we believe that everyone’s wants, desires and dreams are different and each person deserves to experience a travel holiday that they are happy to put their name on and call their own!